-Economic theory suggests that there are three main transmission channels of uncertainty to economic activity.2 The first channel is through possible waitand-see effects.
+Economic theory suggests that there are three main transmission channels of uncertainty to economic activity.
+The first channel is through possible wait-and-see effects.
 Firms and consumers might decide to postpone spending decisions in order to avoid costly mistakes.
 Firms may also cut back on hiring when faced with higher uncertainty.
 A high level of uncertainty gives agents an incentive to delay or cancel decisions involving considerable irreversible costs until uncertainty is reduced and more information becomes available, restraining economic activity.
 This channel is usually referred to as the real option theory to uncertainty, because the option value of waiting in the face of uncertainty increases.
 Precautionary savings might also be a channel of transmission.
 Heightened uncertainty about future income may induce households to reduce current consumption in order to increase savings for the future.
 Finally, uncertainty may also have an impact on economic activity via higher risk premia.
 In the presence of heightened uncertainty, agents are likely to demand a higher risk premium, which reduces asset prices and pushes up borrowing costs.
 A potential reduction in the volume of credit may also occur in periods of high and prolonged uncertainty, as banks have less incentive to provide loans.

-The empirical literature on the impact of uncertainty suggests that it tends to be associated to lower short-term growth.3 For the Portuguese economy, there is little evidence on this link between uncertainty and economic activity.4 Therefore, the purpose of this article is to present a set of uncertainty measures specific to the Portuguese economy and to assess how uncertainty matters for economic developments in Portugal.
+The empirical literature on the impact of uncertainty suggests that it tends to be detrimental to short-term growth.
+For the Portuguese economy, there